annielya/AsterixdbEval-1/README.md

 # AsterixdbEval
-Evaluation of asterixdb compared with other databases
+Evaluation of asterixdb compared to other databases